UK0724/mini-task-manager/readme.md

 # Mini Task Manager

-A full-stack task management application built with React (Vite + TypeScript) for the frontend and Node.js/Express with MongoDB for the backend.
+A full-stack task management application built with React (Vite + TypeScript) for the frontend and Node.js/Express with MySQL for the backend.

 ## Demo